1,000+ Opportunities

 Save a search for “Wyoming State Budget Department” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: See the Wyoming grants portal for complete eligibility requirements.
-Applicants should confirm final requirements in the official notice before submission.
+Search similar grants →According to the current listing, eligibility includes: See the Wyoming grants portal for complete eligibility requirements.
+Confirm the full requirements in the official notice before applying.

 The National Technical Assistance Programs (NTAP) is a grant from the Health Resources and Services Administration (HRSA) Bureau of Primary Health Care that funds cooperative agreements to develop and deliver technical assistance to existing and potential health centers.
 With $24 million expected to fund three NTAP cooperative agreements, the program focuses on supporting comprehensive, high-quality primary health care delivery, chronic disease management, nutrition, and preventive services, as well as operational effectiveness and compliance.
 Eligible applicants are organizations in all 50 states, the District of Columbia, and U.S. territories.
 The application deadline for fiscal year 2026 is March 31, 2026.